As a Technical Author, I have always heard it said that: ‘anyone can write so “why you need a Technical Author?”

 Key elements to technical authoring

-Consistency is the key to successful documentation; that means we keep the English simple and well written.
-We provide Glossaries to help readers understand the terminology used within the document.
+Using a consistent language with regards to terminology and creating Glossaries to help readers understand the terminology used within the document.

 Formatting document headers with the same font size and tables and drawings labelled the same way are important.